What does sustainable living actually look like on a daily basis?

 I thought I’d share a typical “day in the life” to explain some of the low-waste/zero-waste/sustainable choices I make every day to help reduce my impact on the planet.
 This is what sustainable living looks like for me.

 Breakfast always look different each day for me.
-Sometimes I’ll make eggs – I’ve started having eggs again – which I source from a local farm where you can actually see how the chickens are cared for.
-I still eat vegan, just with eggs added to the mix.
-Other days I’ll make a keto bircher, smashed avocado on toast, smoothie, or sometimes I even skip breakfast altogether as a way to fast.
+Sometimes I’ll make eggs – I’ve only recently started having eggs again – which I source from a local farm where you can actually see how the chickens are cared for.
+I still eat vegan, just with eggs added into the mix.
+Other days I’ll make a keto bircher, or smashed avo on toast, a smoothie, or sometimes I even skip breakfast altogether as a way to fast.
 It really depends on what I feel like.

-I often make my own plant milk, as I find it’s way creamier, and I like how I can make it plastic-free by storing it in a glass jar in my fridge.
-If you want to go a step further, you can source the nuts or seeds from a bulk foods store, bring your own container to collect the food items in, and from there you’ve made the entire process plastic-free!
+I often make my own plant milk, as I find it’s way creamier and I like how I can make it plastic-free by storing it in a glass jar in my fridge.
+If you want to go a step further, you can source the nuts or seeds from your local bulk foods store, bring your own container to collect the food items in, and from there the entire process is plastic-free!
 My favourite plant milk at the moment is macadamia.
 It’s high in omega-3 fats, lower carb, and is less impactful on the planet – due to monoculture, almond farming has been having its own impact on ecosystems and bee populations.

-When it comes to washing dishes, I’ve been researching into making my own dishwashing soaps, and am in the process of trying a few out to see which ones work best.
-The same goes with laundry detergents and bathroom cleaners in our household… the homemade versions are still a work in progress at the moment.
+When it comes to washing dishes, I’ve been researching into making my own dishwashing soaps, and I’m in the process of trying out a few to see which ones work best.
+The same goes with laundry detergents and bathroom cleaners in our household… The homemade versions are still a work in progress at the moment.

 My bathroom routine is pretty simple.
-I make almost all of my personal care products; from skin care to hair care.
+Almost all of my personal care products, from skincare to hair care, are made by me.
 I make my own body soap, natural toothpaste (I use a bamboo toothbrush that I can compost once it’s reached the end of its life), and shampoo, but I’ve since transitioned over to a shampoo bar now that’s plastic-free and made from all-natural ingredients.

-I use a reusable menstrual cup whenever I’m on my period, and recently started using reusable period underwear as well (it’s so comfy!).
+I use a reusable menstrual cup whenever I’m on my period, and recently I’ve started using reusable period underwear as well (they’re so comfy!).